zx80/flask-simple-auth/docs/TUTORIAL.md

 Let us edit `acme.conf` to activate or change some features.

-Errors are shown as `text/plain` by default, but this can be changed to JSON:
+Errors are shown as `text/plain` by default, but this can be changed to JSON which will be more easily handled by JavaScript clients:

 ```python
 # append to "acme.conf"